Best Kalyana Mantapas in Bangalore: Affordable & Premium

 Whitefield and Electronic City

-The IT corridors have seen a wave of new commercial mantapas built in the last five to eight years, catering to the tech-professional population that now lives in these areas.
+The IT corridors — particularly areas profiled in the BBMP's urban zone planning — have seen a wave of new commercial mantapas built in the last five to eight years, catering to the tech-professional population that now lives in these areas.
 These newer facilities tend to have better AC, modern interiors, ample parking, and wider approach roads.
 The trade-off is that they lack the community heritage of South Bangalore mantapas, and the surrounding area has fewer accommodation options for out-of-town guests.

 Pricing: ₹75,000 – ₹3,00,000.

-The air conditioning decision is not as straightforward as it seems.
+The air conditioning decision is not as straightforward as it seems, and choosing correctly can save you ₹30,000 to ₹1 lakh.
 Here is when you genuinely need AC and when you can save the money.

 When You Need AC